1976 United States presidential election in New York: Analysis

 Even though Ford won in 55 of New York state's 62 counties, Carter's landslide in heavily populated New York City provided Carter with a citywide vote advantage over Ford of 716,717 votes, which was more than twice Carter's statewide victory margin of 288,767 votes.
-Without Carter winning the New York City boroughs of Manhattan, Queens, Brooklyn and the Bronx, Ford would have won New York state by 437,078 votes and a 9.7% margin.
+Without Carter winning the New York City boroughs of Manhattan, Queens, Brooklyn and the Bronx, Ford would have won the state by 437,078 votes, (with 9.7% margin) and the presidency with an Electoral College victory of 281 to 256.
 There was a significant difference between the results of Upstate New York and Downstate New York in this election.
 Ford won Upstate by 11% and Carter won Downstate by 16%,.

 Ford won 50 of the 53 counties in Upstate New York.
 Carter only won the following three upstate counties: Albany (Albany), Erie (Buffalo), and Sullivan (Monticello).
 Although Carter won only four of the nine counties in densely populated Downstate New York, he won all four of them by between 21 and 47 percentage points, whereas the five counties in Downstate New York that Ford won all went to him by much smaller margins of between 3 and 9 percentage points.

-Carter’s victory in New York was a key to his winning this election.
-Had Ford carried the state instead, along with all the other states he won, he would have been elected instead with an Electoral College victory of 281 to 256.

-The 1976 Democratic National Convention was held at Madison Square Garden in New York City, in August 1976.
+The 1976 Democratic National Convention was held at Madison Square Garden in New York City, in July 1976.
 At the convention, electors and delegates met for 3 days in New York City before formally nominating Carter to run for the presidency.